saurontech/Advantech-VCOM-Linux-Driver/readme.txt

   3.1 Configure the VCOM mapping
 	modify the "config/advttyd.conf" file to match the VCOM mapping that you desire.
+	After installation, this file will be copied to the installation directory(default: /usr/local/advtty)

     3.1.1 Configuration format
 	The configure format is defined as: